tradle/why-hypercore/FAQ.md

 ### Hyperdrive

-#### How Hyperdrive can be shared?
+#### How can Hyperdrive be shared?

-1. Underlying mechanism is built into Hypercore, and works for Hyperdrive, Hypertrie and Hyperbee.
+1. Underlying mechanism is built into Hypercore, and works for all data structures that use it: Hyperdrive, Hypertrie and Hyperbee.
 You can share the read-only version of your whole hypercore with others, by giving them the public key of the Hypercore.

 2. Hyperdrive itself is actually 2 hypercores for directory structure and metadata, and for file content.
 So to share it you use the above URL (need confirmation for that).